-EDUC 520 Cross-Curricular Literacy UD (3 SH)
+EDUC 520 Cross-Curricular Literacy

 This course will allow candidates the opportunity to better prepare for teaching reading and writing across the grade span.
 During this course, teacher candidates will refine their skills in developing units and lessons by learning to incorporate cross-curricular content and teaching strategies for facilitating reading comprehension in the content area and advanced literacy skills among secondary school students.
 This course also includes programmed instruction in Standard English usage and conventions.
-Prerequisite: EDUC 307 or 308; Corequisite: EDUC 408.

-EDUC 521 Internship in Education UD (6 SH)
+EDUC 521 (WI) Internship in Education

-This course is designed for students who have elected not to seek endorsement for NC educator licensure through the Division of Education.
-Students will engage in an educational internship in a non-licensure educational setting.
+This course is designed for students who have elected not to seek endorsement for NC Educator licensure through the Division of Education.
+Students will engage in an Educational internship in a non-licensure Educational setting.
 The students will demonstrate their content knowledge, pedagogical skills, and professional dispositions in support of the mission and vision of the cooperating placement site.
+Approval of Teacher Education Board. \$120 fee.